- Vanuatu is a picturesque archipelago of around 82 small islands in the South Pacific Ocean.

 - Vanuatu also exports beef, copra, timber, cacao and kava.

-Do you know any strange, fun or interesting facts about Vanuatu that you’d like to share?
-Let us know in the comments section below!
+Do you know any strange, fun or interesting facts about Vanuatu that we’ve missed?
+Share them in the comments section below!

 Related 'Commonwealth Countries' Facts